LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 acceptable according to this constraint (a lack of a type constraint on a parameter means that any type is valid for that position), then the method remains in the set of valid methods, otherwise it is removed.
-For each parameter position, methods which accept, at most, fewer than that number of parameters are also removed from the valid set.
+For each parameter position, methods that accept, at most, fewer than that number of parameters are also removed from the valid set.

 In many cases, when the final parameter value is checked there will remain only one valid method.
 In cases where there are multiple remaining valid methods, the